johny-c/smartwatch-repo/android_app/README.txt

 Otherwise, new classes are:

 1. MainActivity.java,
-which implements the UI of the Android app
+   implements the UI of the Android app

 2. BluetoothServer.java,
 which starts listening for connections of bluetooth devices.